The Best Safety Razor for Beginners: A Few Great Picks

 Once you've inserted a new razor blade, you twist the handle in the other direction to close the razor head.

 These are enjoyable to use, and a lot of men have them as collection pieces—accumulating razors can become something of a hobby, and it can be enjoyable to have a selection to choose from, especially as you experience that each provides a different shave—but the only downside to butterflies is that they can be difficult to clean.
-Shaving cream, whisker bits, and soap can get jammed up in the shaving head, especially around the hinges, and that can get grody if you don't take care of it.
+Shaving cream, whisker bits, and soap can get jammed up in the shaving head, especially around the hinges, and that can get grody if you don't take care of it—so if you're interested in a TTO razor, we'd urge you to make sure you clean it.
 Also, because there are moving parts involved (which is not the case for two-piece and three-piece safety razors), they sometimes break.
 They're a fun option, though, even if they do require a little bit of TLC.

 Comb Design: Open-Comb vs. Closed-Comb